itai-benyishai/openldap-ansible/README.md

    - Spins up an ec2 instance on AWS (Free tier Ubuntu 18.04)

-   - Configures ssh keys and a security group with ip filtering, allowing exclusive inbound ssh traffic on port 22.
+   - Configures ssh keys and a security group with ip filtering, allowing exclusive inbound traffic on ports 22,80,339.

 2. **install-openldap**